gsalaman/astro_notes/journal.md

 Calculated prime pixels around Mars' diameter:  81 (3.58 pixels per arcsecod * 22.6 arc seconds)

 Barlowed pixels per arc second:  197 / 22.6 = 8.7
-**This is more than a factor of 2 becasue the barlow is backed out of the focuser...increases focal length of the scope.**
+**This is more than a factor of 2 because the barlow is backed out of the focuser...increases focal length of the scope.**
 Likely the same reason I'm only seeing a factor of 80% in the focal reducer.

 *****